 |

 Bramante was to become the architect of Pope Julius II's plan for the renewal of Rome.
 It began at the Vatican, where he connected the palace and the Villa Belvedere with an ascending series of courtyards flanked by arcaded corridors.
 From the papal apartments a perspectival vista (now interrupted by a library wing) ran through ramps and fountains to an exedra at the uppermost level.
 While its axiality recalled the ancient temple complex at Palestrina, the symbolism of the Cortile del Belvedere (1507-7) combined overtones of Roman villa and theatre.
 See: Vatican Museums.
 See also: Raphael Rooms (Vatican).
-Julius II's most optimistic project was to replace Old St Peter's with a great new basilica.
+Julius II's most optimistic project was to create a new St Peter's Basilica to replace the old Constantinian building.
 The foundation medal and Bramante's "parchment plan" give some idea of the unexecuted first project: a vast Greek Cross with four subsidiary crosses and corner towers, it recalled Leonardo's centralized church plans.
 The single-shelled Pantheon-type dome was to be supported on four great isolated piers of original and influential design.
 Work began on these piers, and by Bramante's death in 1514 they had been vaulted with crossing arches, and a choir had been built, using the 15th-century foundations built for Nicholas V. A giant pilaster order - Doric on the exterior, Corinthian on the inside - gave vertical unity.
 The urban design plan for the new Rome

 extended beyond the Vatican.
 Across the river in the old city Bramante